 I’m not an author, but I suspect picture book biographies must be rather difficult to write.
 The author has to give a meaningful overview of a person’s life but without getting bogged down in facts or allowing them to overshadow a compelling narrative voice.
 The books below achieve this with varying degrees of success.
 I recommend all of them, but I’ve made special note of my particular favorites.
-(Note: all books chosen by me and my kids.
-Affiliate links are included.)
+(Note: Book titles and covers are affiliate links.)

 If you are new here (welcome!), you can always find all of my book list indexed here –> Master Book List.

-Moses: When Harriet Tubman Led Her People to Freedom emphasizes Tubman’s spiritual journey as she determines that God has called her to help slaves escape to freedom.
+Moses: When Harriet Tubman Led Her People to Freedom by Carole Boston Weatherford emphasizes Tubman’s spiritual journey as she determines that God has called her to help slaves escape to freedom.
 Weatherford’s lyrical text and Kadir’s expressive paintings bring this inspiring woman to life.
 The author’s note explains that the particulars of her text are fictional but gives a biographical account of Tubman’s life.
 Highly Recommended.

 When Marian Sang: The True Recital of Marian Anderson is written and illustrated by a stellar team: Pam Muñoz Ryan and Brian Selznick.
 Like her jazz counterpart, Josephine Baker, contralto Marian Anderson found true acceptance first in Europe because Americans were unwilling to accept a black woman on the stage .
 When the DAR refused to allow her to perform at Constitution Hall, Eleanor Roosevelt arranged for her to sing at the Lincoln Memorial in 1939.
 (Watch a video of that performance here.)
 Like all the other women on this list, Anderson had to overcome strong barriers to achieve her success.
 Ryan skillfully recounts Anderson’s life as a singer and civil rights activist and captures the emotional ups and downs of Anderson’s journey.
 Selznick’s illustrations shine.
 An extensive author’s note is included.
 Highly Recommended!

-Harlem’s Little Blackbird is the story of singer Florence Mills, who used her fame to fight for civil rights in the 1920s.
+Harlem’s Little Blackbird by Renee Watson is the story of singer Florence Mills, who used her fame to fight for civil rights in the 1920s.
 She was well-known for her compassion for the less-fortunate and for helping to advance the careers other African-American performers who faced profound racism.
 Highly Recommended.
-Also available as an ebook.

-She Loved Baseball: The Effa Manley Story.
+She Loved Baseball: The Effa Manley Story by Audrey Vernick.
 Effa Manley is the only woman to be inducted into the Baseball Hall of Fame.
 She was the business manager of the Newark Eagles, a Negro League Baseball team, which she and her husband founded.
 She fiercely campaigned for the rights and due recognition for African-American ball players.
-Also available as an ebook.

-Only Passing Through is not an easy book to read.
+Only Passing Through by Anne Rockwell is not an easy book to read.
 Although most of the book focuses on Sojourner Truth’s time as a free woman, truths about slave ownership are straightforward and graphic and I recommend it for kids ages 7 and up.
 The story of Sojourner’s journey out of slavery into her newfound role as a prominent speaker for the abolitionist movement is inspiring.
 The emphasis is on the facts of Sojourner’s life, the legal difficulties of her life, as well as her charismatic nature.
-Personally I preferred the Pinkneys’ Sojourner Truth’s Step-Stomp Stride.
+Personally I preferred the Pinkneys’ Sojourner Truth’s Step-Stomp Stride by Andrea Davis Pinkney.
 It is more poetic in tone, the truth about slavery is still present but not as graphic.
 There is also a strong emphasis on Sojourner’s work as a feminist.
 Both books have historical endnotes.

 In Her Hands: The Story of Sculptor Augusta Savage.
 Author Alan Schroeder admits it was difficult to research the very private Augusta Savage (1892-1962).
 The story focuses on Savage’s youth up until her entrance into art school and her discovery of the importance to “sculpt what she knows.”
 There is an afterward with photos and more information about the artist.
 Savage is not very well know, but after reading this book I am curious to see more of her work!